 Pupil Premium Charter

-To establish a consistent, clear approach to the way that funds are allocated and support given to students so that they feel supported in both their learning and pastoral needs.
+Establish a consistent, clear approach to the way that funds are allocated and support given

-As professionals, we are learners too and we will constantly seek out new ideas and share the very best practice.
+Constantly seek out new ideas and share the very best practice

 Pupil Premium Strategy